magbak/otit_swt/README.md

 Currently, these tools are volatile works in progress, and should not be used by anyone for anything important.

+TODO: Switched to simd with nightly, write up..
 ## Queries
 ```python
   from otit_swt_query import Engine, ArrowFlightSQLDatabase, TimeSeriesTable